masper101/eVTOL-Design-Code/README.md

 This project is used to design an eVTOL aircraft based on user-specified design points.

 # Install Instructions
 1. Create python virtual environment in working directory.
+NOTE: this package is only supported for python>=3.10 and python<3.14.

 In MACOS:\
-$ python -m venv .
+$ python3.XX -m venv venv_name

 2. Activate virtual environment.

 In MACOS:\
-$ source bin/ activate
+$ source venv_name/bin/activate

 3. Install dependencies.